How To Treat Shin Splints And Keep Running

 The number one cause of MTSS is Training Error.

-Training error encapsulates several factors, such as excessive mileage, change in intensity, or running surface.
-Muscles and bones take time to adapt to new loads placed on them.
+Training error encompasses several factors, such as excessive mileage, change in intensity, or running surface.
+Muscles and bones take time to adapt to new loads.

-Over time these goals may be achievable, but in the short term can result in overuse and subsequent injury.
+These goals may be achievable over time, but in the short term, they can result in overuse and subsequent injury.

-• Running shoes – Worn-out shoes will be less likely to support your foot.
+• Running shoes: Worn-out shoes are less likely to support your foot.
 Replace your shoes when you notice that they have lost their ‘spring’ or if the shoe’s sole loses its rigidity and becomes bendy.

-• Muscle Tightness/Weakness – Tightness in the soleus muscle or tibialis anterior can place increased stress on the tibia during running.
+• Muscle Tightness/Weakness – Tightness in the soleus muscle or tibialis anterior can increase stress on the tibia during running.
 This is due to less force being absorbed by the muscles.

-Compare your flexibility on each leg alongside some unilateral leg exercises, such as calf raises to gauge whether one side is more flexible or strong.
+Compare your flexibility on each leg with unilateral leg exercises, such as calf raises, to gauge whether one side is more flexible or strong.

 However, addressing biomechanical aspects of running, which are more commonly found in women, such as increased pelvic drop or internal hip rotation, may help reduce stress on the tibia.